Home

 Charting its own way forward

-The Western Cape – the only province not run by South Africa’s ruling party – sees the energy transition as an opportunity to end rolling blackouts, become more self-reliant, and create thousands of 'green' jobs in the process, according to Alwie Lester, special advisor to the province's premier on energy.
+The Western Cape – the only province not run by South Africa’s ruling party – sees the energy transition as an opportunity to end rolling blackouts, become more self-reliant, and create thousands of 'green' jobs in the process, according to Alwie Lester, special adviser to the province's premier on energy.

 A draft version of the province’s own energy plan is scheduled to be released in around October 2024, says Lester.
 With cost effectiveness and decarbonisation in mind, it will likely be dominated by renewables, and will also include storage technologies such as pumped hydro and batteries, as well as green hydrogen and gas.